How to Reinstate Your Suspended Drivers License in Nevada

 Drivers Younger Than 21

 A 90-day Nevada driving license suspension will be issued to drivers younger than 21 years of age for a BAC of at least .02 but lower than .08.
-As part of the drivers license reinstatement process in this case, young drivers may need to complete a court-ordered alcohol or drug treatment in case prior evaluation indicates that such action is necessary.
+As part of the drivers license reinstatement process, in this case, young drivers may need to complete court-ordered alcohol or drug treatment in case prior evaluation indicates that such action is necessary.
 To restore their credential, minors may also need to file an SR-22 form to the DMV and satisfy additional court requirements.

 Car Insurance Suspensions in Nevada

 Motorists may be penalized with a drivers license suspension in Nevada due to failure to adhere to the mandatory car insurance laws.
 A suspended driving license for the duration of 30 days will be handed down if you do not purchase the following minimum liability coverage amounts:

 - $15,000 for bodily injury or death of one person.